turbot/guardrails-docs/docs/guides/policy-packs/index.md

 to indicate their presence in the folder hierarchy.
 The check-mod policies in "Enterprise Checks" are set lower because we are not yet ready for enforcements.

-**Note**:Policy packattachments and detachments is a heavy database operation if the policy pack is attached to many resources or if it contains many policies (or both!).
+**Note**: Policy pack attachments and detachments are heavy database operations if the policy pack is attached to many resources or if it contains many policies (or both!).
 It is important to be mindful when doing large Policy pack policy or attachment changes.

-### Create a Policy Setting on a Policy Pack
+### Create a Policy Setting on an existing Policy Pack

-1. Navigate to the **Policies** tab and click the relevantPolicy packon the right side.
+1. Navigate to the **Policies** tab and click the relevant Policy pack on the right side.
 2. Click the green **New Policy Setting** button
 3. [Create a policy setting](concepts/policies/values-settings#policy-settings).